Submit a request

 Screen_Shot_2019-02-13_at_11.02.18.png

-Figure 12: full points, unaffected by penalty points.
+Full points, unaffected by penalty points

 Selecting only some correct answers, but not all, will award the learner with 1 mark for each correct answer.
 In this case, Choice A and Choice B are correct, so the learner receives a score of 2/3.